JericoJr/MangimeCatalog/README.md

 App Description: Mangime Catalog is a personal digital library and journal website for browsing all anime and manga related content.
 ________________________________________________________________________________________________________________________________
 ✨ Features

 🔍 Discover Anime & Manga

-Browse random anime and manga recommendations
+> Browse random anime and manga recommendations

-Explore top-rated, current, and upcoming content
+> Explore top-rated, current, and upcoming content

-Search anime and manga using the Jikan API
+> Search anime and manga using the Jikan API

-View summaries and community reviews for each title
+> View summaries and community reviews for each title

 📚 Personal Library

-Save your favorite anime and manga in a personal library
+> Save your favorite anime and manga in a personal library

-Store details such as title, type, genre, and status
+> Store details such as title, type, genre, and status

 ⏳ Progress Tracking

-Track your viewing/reading progress with statuses:
+> Track your viewing/reading progress with statuses:

-Completed
+    - Completed

-Watching / Reading
+    - Watching / Reading

-Waitlist
+    - Waitlist

 ⭐ Ratings & Notes

-Add personal ratings to each entry
+> Add personal ratings to each entry

-Write private notes and comments for future reference
+> Write private notes and comments for future reference

 🔒 User Authentication & Security

-Secure user registration and login system
+> Secure user registration and login system

-Session-based authentication
+> Session-based authentication

-All saved data is private and tied to the user’s account
+> All saved data is private and tied to the user’s account

 ✉️ Password Recovery

-Reset forgotten passwords via email verification code
+> Reset forgotten passwords via email verification code (works locally)

-Secure password recovery flow
+> Secure password recovery flow

 📊 Dynamic Sorting & Organization

-Sort your library by:
+> Sort your library by:

-Newest or earliest added
+    - Newest or earliest added

-Title (A–Z)
+    - Title (A–Z)

-Status
+    - Status

-Rating
+    - Rating
 ________________________________________________________________________________________________________________________________
 Tech Stack: